-(ab) Operating Income
+(ac) Operating Income

 The consolidated statements of operations and changes in net assets include an intermediate measure of operations labeled as "operating income."
-Changes in the performance indicator which are excluded from this measure include changes in the fair value of swap agreements, equity received from tax credit limited partner, gain on early extinguishment of debt, and loss on abandoned project.
+Changes in the performance indicator which are excluded from this measure include change in the fair value of interest rate swaps, equity received from tax credit limited partner, (loss) gain on early extinguishment of debt, and loss on abandoned project.

-(ac) Performance Indicator
+(ad) Performance Indicator

 The Corporation measures the performance of its operations using the consolidated statements of operations and changes in net assets, which includes a performance indicator of operations labeled as "excess of operating revenues, gains, and other support over expenses."
-Changes in unrestricted net assets which are excluded from this measure are purchase of non-controlling interest, pension-related changes other than net periodic pension costs, and unrealized (loss) gain on investments.
+Changes in unrestricted net assets which are excluded from this measure are purchase of non-controlling interest, pension-related changes other than net periodic pension costs, and unrealized gain (loss) on investments.

-(ad) Consolidated Statements of Cash Flows
+(ae) Consolidated Statements of Cash Flows

-Interest paid during the years ended December 31, 2011 and 2010 was \$5,551,696 and \$7,151,280, respectively.
+Interest paid during the years ended December 31, 2012 and 2011 was \$6,980,445 and \$5,552,749, respectively.

-(ae) Subsequent Events
+(af) Subsequent Events